google/ExoPlayer/hello-world.md

 application's main thread is used.
 In all cases the `Looper` of the thread from which the player must be accessed can be queried using `Player.getApplicationLooper`.

+If you see "Player is accessed on the wrong thread" warnings, some code in your app is accessing a `SimpleExoPlayer` instance on the wrong thread (the logged stack trace shows you where!).
+This is not safe and may result in unexpected or obscure errors.
+{:.info}

+For more information about ExoPlayer's treading model, see the ["Threading model" section of the ExoPlayer Javadoc][].

 ## Attaching the player to a view ##